The Definitive List of Things You Never Need to Buy

 Books

 Books so often end up in thrift stores, donation piles, and attics because people eventually realize they'll never reread them and don't want to dust them.
 Better to borrow books from the library and decide if they're worth a coveted spot in a personal collection.
-Most library systems — many of which have gone virtual — loan out ebooks, and browsing and borrowing happens from the comfort of home.
 For students, consider textbook rentals.
 Who wants a 6-pound statistics textbook as a keepsake?

 Focus of Woman's Hand on Cookbook As She Checks It While Holding Two Eggs, She Is in the Midst of Cooking